 Natural Salt vs. Table Salt

-- Maintain and regulate blood pressure
+- Maintains and regulates blood pressure

-Natural salt consists of other naturally occurring minerals, including trace minerals like silicon, phosphorous and vanadium, the remaining 2% of processed salt is comprised of man-made chemicals, such as moisture absorbents, and a little added iodine.
+Natural salt consists of other naturally occurring minerals, including trace minerals like silicon, phosphorous, and vanadium, the remaining 2% of processed salt is comprised of man-made chemicals, such as moisture absorbents and a little added iodine.

 Himalayan salt is very special, it is completely pure, having spent many thousands of years maturing under extreme tectonic pressure, far away from impurities, so it isn’t polluted with the heavy metals and industrial toxins of today.

 It is important to mention that hypertension is actually promoted more by excess fructose than excess salt.

 The amount of salt Americans eat pales in comparison to the amount of fructose they consume on a daily basis, sugar/fructose, rather than salt is the major driving force behind our skyrocketing hypertension rates, since it is well known that excess dietary sugar and refined carbohydrates can set you up for developing cardiovascular disease.